Rositsazz/DictionaryProject/README.md

 ## DictionaryProject ##

-Dictionary - A project using Trie
+Dictionary - A project using Trie Algorithm

- //TODO Tasks
-- read about Window Builder, DB, Trie & Algorithms
+- using Window Builder
-- bot(Python) - to collect the words and the descriptions

 ###Information###